 Even though solar panels do have a long life span, things can go wrong.
 If this happens, your product warranty or homeowners insurance will cover most of these malfunctions.

 Improves Air Quality Over System’s Lifetime

 Because solar panels last such a long time they have a huge impact on air quality.
-When solar replaces fossil fuels, 40 plus years of clean air results.
+Forty or more years of clean air results when solar replaces fossil fuels.

 As of March of 2019, there were 64.2 gigawatts of solar installed across America.
 This is equivalent to powering over 12.3 million homes.
 This is expected to increase annually by 15 gigawatts.

 Not only does solar power help clean the air, but it creates a cycle of cleaner air.
 This is because solar panels help clean the air and solar panels work better when the air is clean.
 Solar panels create, in a sense, a better environmental ecosystem at the level of residential energy production.